friedererdmann/blender_snippets/building_fbx.md

 * Python 3.7.4 __64-bit__
   * https://www.python.org/downloads/release/python-374/

+### On Linux

+Install all packages below with `sudo apt-get install` and then the package name:
+* `build-essential`
+* `libsqlite3-dev`
+* `libbz2-dev`
+* `libxml2-dev`

+> If the installation of any package fails, try to run `sudo apt-get update` first.

+Get Python 3.7.4 from your distribution package manager or build it yourself from sources.
+If you're building for Blender, you might also be able to use Blender's build-in Python distribution.

+Under Linux, all references to `python` should be `python3` instead (if you're building with Python 3).

 ## Download

 * https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2020-0
   * FBX SDK Windows - FBX SDK 2020.0.1 VS2015
   * FBX Python Bindings - FBX SDK 2020.0.1 Python Windows
+  * If you're building on Linux, get the packages for Linux instead
 * https://www.riverbankcomputing.com/software/sip/download
   * Sip 4.9.13